Hygienic Laboratory Influenza Surveillance Testing2018-2019 Testing Guidance

-For the 2017-2018 season, SHL and the Iowa Department of Public Health requests the following specimens to be submitted for molecular testing at SHL:
+For the 2018-2019 season, SHL and the Iowa Department of Public Health request the following specimens to be submitted for molecular testing at SHL.

 - Hospitalized in-patients with influenza-like illness without other apparent cause;